Customer Service 14 min read

 Duolingo onboarding process

 A successful customer onboarding experience leads to happier and more satisfied customers.
 Engaged users are more likely to stick with your product in the long run.
-This strategy can be a powerful tool to create a memorable and effective customer experience.

 Welcome email.